redux-saga/redux-saga/docs/api/README.md

 You can also handel a channel as argument and the behaviour is the same as [`debounce(ms, pattern, saga, ..args)`](#debouncems-pattern-saga-args)

 ### `retry(maxTries, delay, fn, ...args)`

-Creates an Effect description that instructs the middleware to call the function `fn` with `args` as arguments while `fn` does not return the result or `fn` calls count less then `maxTries`. `Delay` instructs `retry` to make a pause between `fn` calls.
+Creates an Effect description that instructs the middleware to call the function `fn` with `args` as arguments while `fn` does not return the result of `fn` calls count less then `maxTries`. `Delay` instructs `retry` to make a pause between `fn` calls.

 - `maxTries: Number` - maximum calls count.
 - `delay: Number` - length of a time window in milliseconds between `fn` calls.
-- `fn: Function` - A Generator function, or normal function which either returns a Promise as result, or any other value.
+- `fn: Function` - A Generator function, or normal function which either returns a Promise as a result, or any other value.
 - `args: Array<any>` - An array of values to be passed as arguments to `fn`

 #### Example

 In the following example, we create a basic task `retrySaga`.
-We use `retry` to try fetch our API 3 times with 10 second interval.
-If `request` fails first time then `retry` will call `request` one more time while calls count less than 3.
+We use `retry` to try to fetch our API 3 times with 10 second interval.
+If `request` fails first time than `retry` will call `request` one more time while calls count less than 3.

 ```javascript
 import { put, retry } from 'redux-saga/effects'